Sensitive content

 The Brave Movement welcomes the first-ever vote by MEPs in favour of abolishing time limits in all EU countries for the prosecution of child-sex offenders.

 As survivors of childhood sexual violence, we know that the Roman Catholic Church has failed historically to prevent and to root out abuse from within its own ranks.
-The next Pope must update Canon Law to adopt a zero tolerance law which identifies sexual abuse as a grave crime against the life, dignity, and freedom of victims.
 The Church he leads must report all cases of clerical sex abuse to law enforcement and share the canonical files related to every case with the civil authorities.

 We know the Church of England spent decades protecting a serial child abuser within its ranks.